Bottles stopped from being dumped in Landfills

 The sand thus produced is used in construction activity, as lining in furnaces, for roads and other applications.
 Since the sand will be of the colour of the bottle, there is an opportunity to cater to an aesthetic requirement also.
 When used in high-end applications, the sand replaces high-value raw materials.

-Udit Singhal, an 18 year old freshman at University College London, is a Social Entrepreneur, Tech Enthusiast, Artist and Golfer.
+Udit Singhal, a 19-year-old freshman at University College London, is a Social Entrepreneur, Tech Enthusiast, Artist and Golfer.

 A UN Young Leader for the SDGs, Udit is one of the 17 selected from around the world celebrated for his contributions to sustainable development.
 In his tenure, he will catalyse the youth to work towards the realisation of Sustainable Development Goals.